Fa la la la laaa

 At one point the killer hides in a suit of armour and dispatches a couple midway through coitus with a crossbow and an axe.
 Nancy keeps getting cornered by the creepy handyman, Ralph, who tells her something evil is present and that she should pray.
 Geeky Alex loses his cherry to oversexed Melody.

-Here, To All A Goodnight does something weird, it cuts to the next morning.
+Here, To All A Goodnight does something weird – it cuts to the next morning.
 Suddenly, the remaining five are at breakfast, the housemother doesn’t seem to question the arrival of the boys, and they go for a picnic without really thinking about the six people who have disappeared.
-When Nancy falls on to the body of Ralph, hidden in the brush, the cops are called.
-They posit that he was the only victim and they shouldn’t worry, but two officers are left at the house.
+When Nancy trips over the body of Ralph, hidden in the brush, the cops are called.
+They posit that he was the only victim and they shouldn’t worry, but two officers are left at the house anyway.

 Wait though: The pilot was told to sleep with the plane, he’d been sat there all the previous night and all that day!?